Newfoundland (island): First inhabitants

 The tribe is now typically considered extinct, but evidence of its culture is preserved in museums and historical and archaeological records.
 Shanawdithit, a woman who is often regarded as the last full-blood Beothuk, died in St. John's in 1829 of tuberculosis.
 However, Santu Toney, born around 1835 and died in 1910, was a woman of mixed Mi'kmaq and Beothuk descent, meaning some Beothuk must have lived on beyond 1829.
 She described her father as Beothuk and mother as Mi'kmaq, both from Newfoundland.
 The Beothuk may have intermingled and assimilated with Innu in Labrador and Mi'kmaq in Newfoundland.
 European histories also suggest potential historical competition and hostility between the Beothuk and Mi'kmaq, though this is refuted by indigenous oral history.
 The Mi'kmaq, Innu and Inuit all hunted and fished around Newfoundland but no evidence indicates that they lived on the island for long periods of time and would only travel to Newfoundland temporarily.
-Inuit have been documented on the Great Northern Peninsula as late as the 18th-Century.
+Inuit have been documented on the Great Northern Peninsula as late as the 18th century.
 Newfoundland was historically the southernmost part of the Inuit's territorial range.
+The island of Newfoundland is known as Akami-assiss ("small land on the other side") in Innu, as Kallunasillik ("in the process of having white people") in Inuttitut, and as Ktaqmkuk ("across the waves") in Mi'kmaq.

 When Europeans arrived from 1497 and later, starting with John Cabot, they established contact with the Beothuk.
 Estimates of the number of Beothuk on the island at this time vary, typically around 700.